Dr. SERGUEY ZAGRAEVSKY

-In the Soviet times Serguey Zagraevsky engaged himself in science (problems of system analysis) in parallel with arts.
-Until 1997 he worked in Moscow Automobile and Road Institute as a senior scientist of the Applied Mathematics Chair.
-In the 1990s Dr. Zagraevsky became a professional historian of architecture and theologian, in parallel he was the general manager of some commercial companies.
+Till the middle of 1990s Sergey Zagraevsky engaged himself in science (problems of system analysis) in parallel with arts.
+In that decade Dr. Zagraevsky became also a professional historian of architecture and theologian.

-All that time Serguey Zagraevsky did not stop painting.
-In the middle of the 1990s Bulat Okudzhava wrote about him:
+All that time Sergey Zagraevsky did not stop painting.
+In the middle of the 1990s the famous Russian poet Bulat Okudzhava wrote about him:

 Tomorrow there is one to drink Whisky with,